Happy Memorial Day! Want to Sew a Flutter Sleeve Peasant Top? This pattern is perfect for summer…

 How to Sew a Kimono Top

-I love to wear these long, flowy Kimono tops, learn how to sew a Kimono top with this easy sewing tutorial!
+I love to wear these long, flowy Kimono tops, you can learn how to sew a Kimono top with this easy sewing tutorial!

 First up is this gorgeous Kimono Top.